 For the depreciation rate, δ , we set a value of 0.025, which implies an annual rate of depreciation on capital equal to 10 percent.
 This value of δ is in the range of values for the average of the investment to capital ratio for manufacturing machinery and equipment.
-The estimates reported in the literature, typically obtained using data from the NBER-CES Manufacturing Industry Database, vary depending on the industries considered in the analysis and sample period (e.g. 7.72 percent in Cooper and Priestley (2016), 11.7 percent in Albonico, Kalyvitis, and Pappa (2014)).
-We calibrate φ , the quarterly survival rate of a technology, to 1 - 0.1/4.
+The estimates reported in the literature, typically obtained using data from the NBER-CES Manufacturing Industry Database, vary depending on the industries considered in the analysis and sample period (e.g. 7.72 percent in Cooper and Priestley (2016), 11.7 percent in Albonico et al. (2014)).
+We calibrate φ , the quarterly survival rate of a technology, to 1-0.1/4.
 This implies that we use the same rate of depreciation for technology as for capital, that is an annual obsolescence rate of 10 percent.
-Examples of calibrations chosen in the related literature are 3 percent per year (Comin and Gertler (2006)), 4 percent in Comin, Gertler, and Santacreu (2009), and 8 percent in Anzoategui et al. (2017).
-Their motivation is that these values are contained in the range of estimates in the literature, with a minimum estimate of 4 percent in Caballero and Jaffe (1993) and a maximum of 25 percent in Pakes and Schankerman (1987).
-However, in a more recent empirical analysis by Park, Park, and Shin (2006), using a new method for estimating the depreciation rate of technological knowledge based on the analysis of technology cycle time applied to patent citation data, it is computed an average obsolescence rate of roughly 13.3 percent, with consistent upward trends being found over time.
+Examples of calibrations chosen in the related literature are 3 percent per year (Comin and Gertler (2006)), 4 percent in Comin et al. (2009), and 8 percent in Anzoategui et al. (2017).
+Their motivation is that these values are contained in the range of estimates in the literature, with a minimum estimate of 4 percent in Caballero and Jaffe (1993) and a maximum